|

 globally Most forest-clearing and forest degradation occurs in developing countries.

-The post-Kyoto international climate regime is likely to mandate forest
+The post-Kyoto international climate regime will mandate forest

-conservation payments, because greenhouse gas emission reduction from forest
+conservation payments.
+Greenhouse gas emission reduction from forest

 conservation has much lower cost than reducing emissions from